 1. Solar searchlights, spotlights or Solar task lights.

 These are the brightest outdoor solar lights available in the market.
 These lights generally provide about 500 and more lumens of brightness.
 You can use these lights to illuminate a specific landscape feature in your garden, a tree, or the driveway.
 This can also be used as security lights.
 Usually, these lights come in bright white colors, but if you like other shades, then make sure to buy ones that have a different shading of your choice on their cover.
-These lights have a larger solar panel with a comparatively higher battery capacity.
+These lights have a larger solar panel with comparatively higher battery capacity.

 2. Solar camping lights